 “It’s just not the same,” Kyle said.
 “I’m used to beef.”
 He finished off the leftover spaghetti from the night before; turkey meatballs with the sauce this time.
 Kyle’s mother was recently making attempts at eating healthier.
 “Your father says the same thing.
 Don’t worry, we’ll get used to it,” she said.

 Chatting with his parents, Sharon and Tim, Kyle sat at the kitchen table at the back of the house.
-Although he lived a mere twenty five minutes away, he tried to make it back when he could to visit.
+He lived a hours away and tried to make it back to Detroit when he wasn’t taking classes.
 It’s something he’s done ever since he moved out.

 Jeremy, Kyle’s younger, twenty year old brother did not accompany them this afternoon.
 He came home last night feeling under the weather and was sleeping it off in his bedroom upstairs.